By Jennifer Ebert published

 4. Scale the furniture to fit a long living room

-Scale the furniture to fit the size of the room and don’t block walking pathways – oversized sofas or too much furniture will make the living room look smaller, while furniture and accessories blocking the view into a room will make the space look cramped – if you can see the floor, the room will look larger.
+Scale the furniture to fit the size of the room and don’t block walking pathways.
+Pick the perfect couch for a small living room by avoiding oversized sofas, or too much furniture that will make the living room look smaller.
+Furniture and accessories blocking the view into a room will make the space look cramped – if you can see the floor, the room will look larger.

 5. Light up a narrow space

 Light helps to brighten up a room instantly, so first and foremost allow any natural light to stream indoors by taking down heavy, dark window coverings.
-Try sheer window treatments or install white wooden blinds or shutters to let the natural light flow into your room during the day, while simultaneously providing nighttime privacy, like in this narrow space designed by Becca Interiors.
+If looking for apartment living room ideas, try sheer window treatments or install white wooden blinds or shutters to let the natural light flow into your room during the day, while simultaneously providing nighttime privacy, like in this narrow space designed by Becca Interiors.

 6. Use mirrors to reflect light